Talia kertsman

 Belonging in Space

-In a large and complex city often dominated by digital technology, it is easy to feel removed from our ecological systems and alone in finding solutions.
-The Stewardship Sandbox puts people in conversation where they define the ecological issues they care about and regain a sense of hope and agency about collective solutions.
-Rather than asking "what's missing?" the activation begins with "what do we already have?" to leverage existing strengths and imagine new ecological futures.
-Participants move through experiential stations featuring invasive species you can touch, taste, and learn from, alongside visual evidence of ecological change already underway in the Richmond.
-A moderated expert panel anchors the evening, followed by a collaborative asset mapping session where neighbors imagine the ecological future they want in their district and the steps they can take together to get there.
+In a large and complex city that is often dominated by digital technology, it is easy to feel removed from our ecological systems and alone in finding solutions to ecological issues.
+This activation puts people in conversation where they define the ecological issues they care about and regain a sense of hope and agency about collective solutions.
+Rather than asking “what’s missing?” we begin with “what do we already have?” to leverage existing strengths to imagine new ecological futures.

 Talia’s Picks